How To Present A Project and Get The Approval You’re Looking For!

 A question and answer section can help by allowing discussions to take place without interrupting you during the presentation and help keep the presentation flowing.
 Be sure to mention at the beginning of the presentation that there will be a Q&A session at the end.

-During this The Q&A, if you are asked a question you are unsure of, you can say, for example.
+During the Q&A, if you are asked a question you are unsure of, you can say, for example.
 “Let me look into the exact numbers for you and get back to you, would that be alright?

 How To Present A Project Idea